 Shaking my Paracas

 I’ll start with the admission that today’s title is such a stretch than even I have to flag it as a terrible pun that has no connection to anything about the Paracas Reserve or about anything that happened on the day.
 Even though I’ll successfully ditch Paracas before day’s end, I’m still rattled by that pun.
+(Think about a musical instrument you shake if you need some help deciphering it.)
 With that out of the way, I’ll return to the narrative of 26 March.

 In case you’ve forgotten (or didn’t read the previous post), the boat excursion to the Islas Ballestas ended a bit before noon and this left me with a block of several hours of free time before the scheduled departure for my return bus ride to Lima.
 I first went to my room to collect my suitcase and found that the hotel staff at La Hacienda Bahia Paracas had capped off my lovely stay there by leaving a thank you note and a compilation CD called Paracas, una experiencia musical.
 On the way to the lobby to meet my driver, I stopped at the concierge’s desk to thank him for the CD.